OpenChain-Project/Reference-Material/README.md

 Explaining the value of OpenChain approaches to compliance process management is critical to ensure buy-in and support across an organization.
 We have created a series of quick explainer documents to support this.

-### OpenChain-FAQ

-This folder contains the official OpenChain Project Frequently Asked Questions.
-These are mirrored on our website.

 ### OpenChain-For-Mergers-and-Acquisitions

 This folder contains some material relevant to understanding OpenChain standards in the context of Mergers and Acquisitions.